jerrymaaan/backupbre/README.md

 ## Setup

-1. Install all requirements
+1. Install all requirements.
-2. Set up VeraCrypt Volume on external device
+2. Set up VeraCrypt Volume on external device.
 3. Set up .env
     - SOURCE_DIRS: All directories you want to secure
     - TARGET_DIR: Directory where to save your backups.